How Much Does It Cost To Hire A Ghostwriter?

 - What is your deadline?

-- How long is the piece?
+- How many words is the book?

 - How much do you value the quality of the writing?